 The Foundation comes to the aid of people in a variety of difficult situations, people who would otherwise fall between the cracks.
-It has engaged in large endeavors, such as creating incentive programs in schools to encourage and motivate students, opening and operating a food pantry in Staten Island to make sure that children do not go to bed hungry, and distributing turkeys on Thanksgiving and toys on Christmas to families who do not have the financial resources to properly celebrate the holidays.
-And it has helped literally thousands of individuals and families in their time of need.
-It purchased a special machine to oxidate the blood of a young girl with pulmonary atresia; it purchased a central air conditioning unit for the home of a young boy whose rare condition caused his skin to blister painfully when the room temperature increased; it surprised a 12-year-old boy with cancer who returned home from chemotherapy to find that his bare room that his mother could not afford to furnish, except for a mattress on the floor, had been painted and equipped with a new bed and furniture and a television; it helped to pay the health insurance of a young boy with lymphoma who was receiving chemotherapy treatments, and then brought him to a Yankee game, where he spent time in the dugout with Derek Jeter and Alex Rodriguez, in order to lift the spirits of the 5-year-old Yankee fan.
+It has engaged in large endeavors, such as opening and operating youth boxing gyms and education centers in Brooklyn and Staten Island, creating incentive programs in schools to encourage and motivate students, and distributing turkeys on Thanksgiving and toys on Christmas to families who do not have the financial resources to properly celebrate the holidays.
+And we have helped literally thousands of individuals and families in their time of need.
+We purchased a special machine to oxidate the blood of a young girl with pulmonary atresia; we purchased a central air conditioning unit for the home of a young boy whose rare condition caused his skin to blister painfully when the room temperature increased; we surprised a 12-year-old boy with cancer who returned home from chemotherapy to find that his bare room that his mother could not afford to furnish, except for a mattress on the floor, had been painted and equipped with a new bed and furniture and a television; we helped to pay the health insurance of a young boy with lymphoma who was receiving chemotherapy treatments, and then brought him to a Yankee game, where he spent time in the dugout with Derek Jeter and Alex Rodriguez, in order to lift the spirits of the 5-year-old Yankee fan.
 This is just a small sampling of the kind of work that the Foundation does every day.

 And it has done so with a volunteer staff and without any bureaucratic obstacles.
 Administrative costs are minimal, so that nearly every penny that comes into the Foundation is disbursed to help people in need.
 And once the Foundation determines a particular need, it acts immediately to help.
 This no-nonsense approach to helping people is a direct product of the character and approach of its founder, Teddy Atlas.